rccc7/ebay-react-thirdweb/README.md

 ## Disclaimer

-This is just a demo project with the intention of test and practice with the latest Next.js framework feactures for React as well as for testing the [Thirdweb react SDK](https://portal.thirdweb.com/react).
+This is only a demo application with the intention of testing and practicing the latest Next.js framework feactures for React as well as for testing the [Thirdweb react SDK](https://portal.thirdweb.com/react).

 ## Deploy your own